zxx3312/RoboVerse/docs/source/metasim/get_started/prerequisite.md

 ## Light-weight Installation

-If you only want to try MetaSim, you can install the specific simulator backends as you need.
+If you only want to try MetaSim, you can [directly install](./installation.rst) the specific simulator backends as you need.

 You may choose one or more of the following simulators, according to your operating system.